Updated: Oct 18

 This Toys "R" Us store has been around since 1987.
 Here's one of the company's commercials from that year, touting none other than my childhood console, the Sega Master System.

 Throughout the years, I've bought untold amounts of video games and action figures from here, and drooled over even more.
 About twelve years ago, I walked several miles to this Toys "R" Us.
 I was in the area, helping out a blind piano tuner.
 He had a car, but could no longer drive.
 My mom dropped me off at his house, and after I was done driving him to his client and back, I made the trek.
 I told my dad ahead of time that I wanted him to meet me in the Toys "R" Us parking lot.
 He couldn't believe I would walk so far unnecessarily.
 The trip culminated with the pictured Commemorative Series Rodimus Prime Transformer.
 I wasn't about to walk all that way for nothing!
+Check out my review of G1 Powermaster Optimus Prime.

 I've been friends with one of the store's employees, Theresa, for probably over ten years.
 She used to be a regular at Time-Out, the arcade I where I worked.
 (She and her siblings once came through in the clutch, and helped in moving machines during a big remodel.
 They worked only for tokens and pizza.)
 The last time that I had been at this Toys "R" Us location was three days before Halloween 2017, when my wife and I dropped by to show Theresa and crew our Ghostbusters gear.
 She's one of the biggest Ghostbusters fans I've ever met, so I knew she would appreciate the effort.
 The following picture, which Theresa took herself, was shortly before I completed the uniform with my ghost trap and PKE meter:

 As a nod to this specific memory, I thought that getting a Ghostbusters item as my last Toys "R" Us purchase would provide a kind of closure.
 I picked up this Ghostbusters II Louis Tully figure for $10.20, after tax.
 Everything was deeply discounted, and the store was packed with merchandise, but shoppers were scarce.
 It was a Saturday afternoon.
 (If the weather had been bad, the place might have been busier.
 But it doesn't matter at this point, the store being in its death throes.)
 As I type this, the figure is already hanging on my wall, joining the aforementioned ranks of toys forever sealed in boxes.
+If you're a fan of Ghostbusters II, you'll want to read our interview with Robin Shelby, also known as Slimer.

 It will truly be a sad day when our Toys "R" Us finally closes its doors.
 Theresa told me the location may become host to an indoor sports complex, which already has a facility in a neighboring city.
 The store's crew seemed to be upbeat, despite the fact that for some, unemployment was imminent.
 But come to think of it, I don't think I've ever seen Theresa in a bad mood.
 Here we are, in the midst of an emotional reunion: